“Do not neglect to do good and to share what you have, for such sacrifices are pleasing to God.” Hebrews 13:16

 That mission was the beginning of our relationship with vital medical care in Leogane.
 Medical mission teams have gone each year since to run mobile clinics — armed with determination and their bags of medications.
 The 2017 trip had 18 team members, saw 1143 patients, and supplied medications, vitamins, toothbrushes and toothpaste and condoms, as well as reading glasses to those who needed them.
 Each family was given a beautiful fabric bag for their supplies.

 The team works with Haitian colleagues who are now friends: a doctor, dentist and dental assistant, a community health worker and 13 translators, providing much needed local employment.
-To read inspiring blogs describing recent Haiti Medical Mission Team experiences, please visit the Haiti Mobile Medical Mission website here.
-[LINK]
+Read inspiring blogs describing recent Haiti Medical Mission Team experiences and see more detail here:

 Fabric Bags for Haiti